Types of salt: guide to varieties and how to use them in cooking

 Fleur du sel are the crystals that form on the surface of the water in salt pans.
 They are fine and crunchy and dissolve quickly.
 If left, salt crystals will continue to increase in size forming pyramid and box structures or flat flakes.

 Those that sink and have contact with the bottom of the salt pans, such as sel de guérande from France, can take up trace elements from the lining of the pans, often clay.
 Others take on colour from algae.
-Available on Amazon or Ocado.com
+Available on Amazon or Ocado.

-Mined salts can be pink
+Mined salts

 British salt